The Bannister Family

 Aerial map overlay dated 1941 showing the location of the former Bannister house, Woodlawn, on its 100 acre section 21 with the railway cutting through their farm.
-The Browns bought section 23, next to the Bannisters in c1873 on which the old Halfway House was located.
-Both families bought their sections at about the same time.
-In about 1880-1885, the Browns built a new house at the same time the Bannisters enlarged their home by adding a new house onto the front of their original house.
+The Browns bought section 23, next to the Bannisters in c1871 on which the old Halfway House was located.
+Both families came to live on their sections at about the same time.
+In about 1880 the Browns built a new house at the same time the Bannisters enlarged their home by adding a new house onto the front of their original house.

 This photograph of Woodlawn was taken when it was owned by the Tulloch family (1930-1963).
 It shows the former Bannister house with the c1880 addition on front.
 Photo source: Barbara Tulloch.